 “The knowledge people seek has grown a ton,” Emily pointed out.
 “I always have to be sure to be on my game and know my stuff.
 This helps people discover new things and steer people toward things they didn’t know they’d like.”

 It was at Solemn Oath that Emily not only built her appreciating and understanding of the service industry, but also met her husband Paul.
-Paul is the owner and head brewer at Cinderlands and his thirst for beer knowledge began with homebrewing in 2010.
+Paul is the head brewer at Cinderlands and his thirst for beer knowledge began with homebrewing in 2010.
 He went on to become a Certified Server in 2011 and finally a Certified Cicerone in 2014.
 When his journey began, he was a high school teacher – a background that helped him launch the Business of Craft Beer Program at the College of Dupage outside of Chicago.
 This program provides education for professionals so they can enter the beer industry with their best foot forward.
 He’s also taught classes to prepare students for the Cicerone exams and a dozen of his pupils have received their certification.

 Paul’s philosophy speaks strongly to education, knowledge, and experience, keeping him intensely connected with the beer drinker of today and instantly building a fantastic reputation for Cinderlands.